 Where to start farming more sustainably?

-Sustainable farming innovations are the solution to ensuring that we can nourish the human population in ecologically-regenerative ways for years to come.
+Sustainable farming innovations are the solution to ensuring that we can nourish the human population in ecologically regenerative ways for years to come.
 But the prospect of changing the way things have always been done can seem (understandably) overwhelming.